Giroux's three-point effort leads Senators past Sharks 5-2 for second win in a row

 Tomas Hertl scored both goals for the Sharks (8-15-4), who are 1-2-0 so far through their four-game road trip that wraps up Sunday.
 Kaapo Kahkonen stopped 34 shots.

+“We find ways to lose,” said Sharks captain Logan Couture.
+“I’ve said that many times this year.
+Until we fix that, and find ways to start winning games, it’s not going to be going in the right direction.”

-The Senators won their second in a row having entered the contest on the heels of an emotional 3-2 overtime win against the New York Rangers Friday night.
+The Senators entered the contest on the heels of an emotional 3-2 overtime win against the New York Rangers Friday night.
 The Sharks, although having not played since Wednesday, did not look like the more rested team.

 Ottawa scored its third power-play goal 5:18 into the third period when Mathieu Joseph fed Chabot to take a 4-2 lead.